 Now it’s time to form your empanadas.
 If you’ve ever made a pinch pot in elementary school, then this should be familiar to you.
 Take a large ball, push your thumb into it, and work the thumb hole outwards until you get the correct size.
 Pro Tip: after making the initial thumb hole, put the dough onto a square of wax paper on the counter, and try to keep the angle between the countertop and the wall of your empanada around 90°.
 When finished, put the bodies off to the side (or if they are getting warm put them in the fridge, and work on the lids.
 Try to match the size of the lids to the empanadas,.
 When finished, set them aside.

-Now you just gotta spoon the fillings into the empanada.
+Now you just gotta spoon the fillings into the empanadas.
 Peas first, then the meat, then a dollop of sobrasada*.

 *Sobrasada is a meat/pâté from Mallorca that is 70% fat 30% pork, and tastes heavily of paprika.
-If you buy a tube of Cacique brand Chorizo from Walmart, it wouldn’t be too far off.
+We wrote about it here.
+If you buy a tube of Cacique brand Chorizo from Wal-Mart, it wouldn’t be too far off.
 But if you don’t want to do that, or you can’t find anything, don’t worry.
 I’ve never had sobrasada in any of the empanadas I’ve gotten from bakeries/supermarkets.

-Then put the lids on the top, mash the edges together, and try to make a pretty design (for bonus points) if you can.
+Then put the lids on the top, mash the edges together, and try to make a pretty design if you can.

 Pop them in your preheated oven for 50 minutes, until golden brown.